The Certified Diversity Executive (CDE)™ qualification is

 Society for Diversity members receive a 20% discount.
 Become a member today to receive your instant discount, and credit towards recertification!

-Type in your name and email below to receive our free comprehensive guide on Building Next Level Talent Through Inclusive Recruitment.
+Type in your name, email, and phone below to receive our free comprehensive guide on Building Next Level Talent Through Inclusive Recruitment.

 Institute for Diversity Certification (IDC)™